LisaDesktop/lisadesktop.github.io/README.md

 * **Lumpy Package Manager:** A custom management system built to handle applications via alias apt configurations.
 * **Immutable Infrastructure:** The main edition uses an unchangeable root filesystem to prevent system breakage and ensure stability.
 * **Desktop Diversity:** Multiple official desktop editions are available to suit specific performance preferences and user choices.
+* **Flatpak:** Flatpak is our choice users love flatpak becuase its fast if users want to install their apps and own choices.

 ## Available Editions Overview
 The project is split into different versions depending on your hardware limits and preferred user interface layout: